 As part of the program effectiveness assessment, the Permittee must have a hypothesis of the pollution process or a conceptual model.
 The development of conceptual models is the first step in developing more detailed quantitative models and eventually developing solutions.
 Such models are called explanatory models.
 Explanatory models establish and communicate a baseline of understanding and form a rational basis for developing and testing hypotheses about a process.
 They can help identify parts of a process that are not well understood.
-They can also help identify opportunities where interventions or best management practices may be effective in getting a desired outcome.
+They can also help identify opportunities where interventions or BMPs may be effective in getting a desired outcome.